karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

   - **Save the job configuration:**
     - Click on the "Save" button to apply the changes.

+#### Additional Benefits of the GitHub Plugin in Jenkins

+When you install the GitHub plugin in Jenkins, you gain access to additional features and options that are not available with the default Git plugin.
+Here are some of the key benefits:

+- **GitHub-Specific Behaviors:**
+  - The GitHub plugin allows you to configure specific behaviors for branches, pull requests from origin, and pull requests from forks.
+This provides more granular control over how your Jenkins jobs interact with your GitHub repository.
+  - You can define strategies for discovering branches and pull requests, such as excluding branches that are also filed as pull requests or selecting the current pull request revision.

+- **Enhanced Integration:**
+  - The plugin provides better integration with GitHub, allowing for seamless CI/CD workflows.
+For example, you can automatically trigger Jenkins jobs based on GitHub events like pushes, pull requests, and tags.
+  - It supports GitHub webhooks, which enable real-time notifications and job triggers, ensuring that your Jenkins jobs are always up-to-date with the latest changes in your repository.

+- **Additional Configuration Options:**
+  - With the GitHub plugin, you have more configuration options available in the Jenkins job settings.
+This includes the ability to set up property strategies, which allow you to define properties for different branches or pull requests.
+  - You can also leverage the GitHub API for advanced automation and integration scenarios, making it easier to manage your Jenkins jobs and GitHub repositories programmatically.

+These additional features and options provided by the GitHub plugin can significantly enhance your Jenkins setup, making it more flexible, powerful, and tailored to your specific CI/CD needs.

 ### Docker-in-Docker (dind) Setup

 #### Method 1: Docker-in-Docker via Docker Socket Mounting